Riverside South (Canary Wharf)

 Riverside South is a proposed skyscraper development in Canary Wharf, London.
 Some below ground-level work was completed by 2014 on behalf of investment bank J.P.
-Morgan & Co., which bought a 999-year lease on the site with the intention of making the building its London office, but the firm has now moved into an existing Canary Wharf building.
-Future plans for Riverside South have not been publicised.
+Morgan & Co., which bought a 999-year lease on the site with the intention of making the building its London office, but the firm moved into an existing Canary Wharf building and the site remained dormant into the 2020s.
+Plans to continue construction at the site were announced in November 2025.

 Planning

 The development is being planned by J.P.
 Morgan & Co., which purchased a 999-year lease on the site from Canary Wharf Group in November 2008.
-It will be located on the western side of the Isle of Dogs, immediately south of Westferry Circus on the edge of the River Thames.
+It will be located on the western side of the Isle of Dogs, immediately south of Westferry Circus on the bank of the River Thames.
 This is one of the few sites left in the Docklands area which has been identified as suitable for the construction of skyscrapers.

 The original proposal consisted of two buildings of 214 m and 189 m, designed by the Richard Rogers Partnership.
 These were approved in the summer of 2004.

 In April 2007, Canary Wharf Group submitted a new planning application to increase the size of the scheme by 36420 m2 to 327255 m2.
 The application confirmed work was underway on site.
 Tower 1 of the scheme was increased from 214 m to 235.64 m, while Tower 2 was reduced from 189 m to 185.84 m.
 The middle building adjoining the towers was increased from 47 m to 72 m.
 The new design was granted planning permission by the London Borough of Tower Hamlets on 21 June 2007.
 A further minor revision was submitted for approval in October 2008, which would reduce the height of the middle building by 9 m.

 The taller tower could become the tallest building in Canary Wharf, exceeding One Canada Square by a metre (on an AGL basis; One Canada Square is higher AOD, so will still appear taller on the skyline).

-The combined development will have the longest river frontage of any building in London, and in terms of floorspace will be among the largest offices in Europe.
+In 2015, JP Morgan put plans to sell the site on hold to reconsider whether the land should be retained for a new European HQ in anticipation of the bank’s future growth in London (perhaps in partnership with another a joint venture anchor tenant).

+In November 2025, J.P.
+Morgan Chase announced plans to recommence work on the site, with a new design by Foster + Partners.
+With Canary Wharf Group acting as co-developer, construction is expected to take around six years.